jjaburke91/formsAndFriends/README.md

 ```

 **NOTE**, there is a boolean variable in `node-app.js` called `useDatabase`, you can set this to value false if you want the server to skip any database operations.
 I thought this might ease deployment and examination.

+## Comments On Implementation

+### Form Error Handling
+On a larger project, I would likely export all form error messages to a service of some sort so that there is a central location for storing and editing all error messages.

+### Passwords

+Currently the only password constraints are on length, however I know that on production systems there would need to be checks for capital and numeric values.
+I would likely create a custom directive for handling and validating more complex constraints.

+Also on a production environment; the password would not be stored in a database as a raw string value.
+My experience of hashing within databases is limited, however I'm familiar with the concept and it's desirability for password fields.

+### Server-Side Retrieval Of Facebook Friends

+From reading the task I got the impression it was desired to have our client-side code query for all Audiosplitter users and facebook friends, however I find this work-flow to be slightly inefficient.

+Given we'll be searching across those data values, I think it makes sense to have the faster server-side to do all the processing, and instead have our client-side query our server-side code to get the result of the search.
+The client-side is burdened with minimal processing.